Skip to main content

 info

-The scheduler.yield API is not yet supported in all browsers.
+The scheduler.yield API is supported in Chromium-based browsers.

 scheduler.yield(); // Promise {<pending>}